 Overland pays contributors upon publication.
 If your piece has recently appeared in print or online, you can submit your invoice via this Submittable link.

-Completed articles, stories and poems should be submitted in the relevant category below.
+Completed articles and poems should be submitted in the relevant category below.

 If you’re pitching an article idea instead, visit our

 What we’re after Overland is always looking for nonfiction pieces, especially for its online magazine.
 We update the pitch page with subjects that seem interesting – though we consider pitches on any topics.
 Most of all, we’re looking for thoughtful, provocative and argumentative articles, pieces that will provoke discussion and debate.
 You can pitch to us on one of the topics […]

 For the daily online magazine Overland publishes a daily nonfiction magazine of literary, political and cultural analysis and polemic.
 Unsolicited contributions are welcomed.
 While the magazine is eclectic, the online format generally favours short, punchy and topical articles.
 The rate for online articles is $120.
 Editors: Giovanni Tiso, Evelyn Araluen and Jonathan Dunk.
 Note: While we have tremendous respect for […]